CoinFabrik/scout/docs/docs/detectors/29-avoid-autokey-upgradable.md

 ### Implementation

-TODO: Add link!
-The detector's implementation can be found at [this link].
+The detector's implementation can be found at [this link](https://github.com/CoinFabrik/scout/tree/main/detectors/avoid-autokey-upgradable).